Ugochukwuodinaka/Airline-And-Airport-Flight-Delay-And-Cancellation-Analysis/README.md

 <br />

 ### About The Dataset
-The dataset is made up of 4 tables which are in .csv file format and they are:
+The dataset is made up of 4 tables which are in the .csv file format and they are:
 - __flights (fact table):__ This table shows all the flight details such as the airline, departure time, arrival time, etc.
 - __airlines (dimension table):__ shows the airline names and their IATA codes.
 - __airports (dimension table):__ shows airport details sucu as airport, city, country, etc.
 - __cancellation code (dimension table):__ displays the cancellation description and reason.

-This dataset was released by [Quantum Analytics](https://www.quantumanalyticsco.org/).
-The airlines dat can be viewed or downloaded [here](Data/airlines.csv),the airports data can also be viewd or downloaded [here](Data/airports.csv), while the cancellation code data can be viewed or downloaded [here](Data/cancellation_codes.csv).
+This dataset was provided by [Quantum Analytics](https://www.quantumanalyticsco.org/).
+The airlines data can be viewed or downloaded [here](Data/airlines.csv), the airports data can also be viewd or downloaded [here](Data/airports.csv), while the cancellation code data can be viewed or downloaded [here](Data/cancellation_codes.csv).
 The fact table which is the "flights" was too large to be uploaded to github with a size of over 578 MB.
 Alternatively, you can download the data [here](https://www.dropbox.com/s/uce656ijxu8an66/flights.csv.zip?dl=0).
 <br />
 <br />